 Fantasy manga can be remarkable.
 It’s a growing industry that leads to some companies rising, and others falling; Tokyopop’s story serves as a cautionary tale.
 And it is a remarkable art form that inspires creators everywhere, in both Asia and the Western world.
-Below are my recommendations for the fantasy genre.
+Below are my recommendations for the fantasy manga genre.

 Best Classic Fantasy Manga

 This anime was part of my childhood.
 Middle school student Usagi finds out she’s a chosen warrior of justice, who rallies her friends to fight evil.
 Also she hates the death and dying, but matures so as to cope with it and accept her new responsibilities.
-While the original anime is fun and never lost sight of how Usagi was a kid, the manga takes a more somber approach to how Usagi has to mature, and become the warrior queen that will one day make evil tremble.
+While the original anime is fun and never lost sight of how Usagi was a kid, this fantasy manga takes a more somber approach to how Usagi has to mature, and become the warrior queen that will one day make evil tremble.

 I wish Game of Thrones had taken this direction for coups, tragedy, and loss.
 Princess Yona loses her status and sense of security when her crush and cousin murders her father.
 Yona’s bodyguard Hak escapes with her, and she decides to build a new life protecting him and the people she loves.
 There are dragon reincarnations involved, politics, and moral ambiguity.

 What is life?
 Why can we not revive the dead or find immortality?
 Because we may lose our limbs, or our siblings.
 The Elric brothers find themselves without an arm, a leg, and a body when they try to resurrect their mother.
 To regain their original bodies, they join the military as alchemists, and get drawn into a centuries-long conspiracy.